You're new to RVing, right? If so, how could you know right from wrong?

 The Real Truth About Xscapers

 There are some tight bonds out there.
 And there are even club members with Xscapers tattoos.
 (To get awarded a free lifetime Escapees membership.)
-But that's as far as it being a cult goes.
+But that's as far as the cult story goes.

 As far as being crazy partiers- this is also not true.
 But many of us LOVE to party at a convergence, heck yes!

-But outside of a convergence, in daily normal lives, most of us just live fairly simple, normal daily lives.
+But outside of a convergence, in regular daily lives, most of us just live fairly simple, traditional lives.

 You won't see that if you have only been to convergences and have not befriended anyone to hang with afterwards.